LaiDev/LandingPage/README.md

 Make the website responsive on other devices.

 **Credits**
-The rocket icon used in the Galactic Pilgram logo came from : [Icon8](https://icons8.com).
+The rocket icon used in the Galactic Pilgrim logo came from : [Icon8](https://icons8.com).
 The Images used throught the website came from : [No Man's Sky](https://www.nomanssky.com/about/).